mixpanel/mixpanel-react-native/README.md

  ```

 # **setPushRegistrationId()**
-Register the given device to receive push notifications.
-This will associate the device token with the current user in Mixpanel People,
+To register the given device to receive push notifications.
+This will associate the device token with the current user in people profile,
-     which will allows you to send push notifications to the user from the Mixpanel
+     which will allows you to send push notifications to the user.
-     People web interface.

 ### **Example**
 ```